PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter7/README.md

-# Chapter 6
+# Chapter 7
-OpenStack Networking – Connectivity and Managed Service Options
+Running a Highly Available Cloud – Meeting the SLA

 ## Description